Active vibration control of electric machines on elastic steel frame foundations

 It is also state of the art to mount motors directly with the load machine on a common foundation frame.
 This can be offered to customers as a cost-effective complete product.
 The structure varies because of product-specific properties, such as type and operating environment, and the elasticity of the foundation selected by the respective customer and speed ranges must be blocked as a consequence of the vibration behaviour.

-The Campbell diagram (Figure 1) shows the problem of the standardised design of electrical motors for a rigid foundation compared to an installation on a tailored foundation frame.
+The Campbell diagram (Figure 1) shows the problem of the standardised design of electrical motors for a rigid foundation compared to an installation on an elastic steel frame foundation.

 Image 2: Test bench (in Nov 2023)